Cyubahiroprince/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that writes into the file content the result of the command.
-If the file content already exists, it should be overwritten
+script that duplicates the last line of the file